FULL DOSSIER

 Q:What genre is Pete Seeger?

-Pete Seeger works in Folk originating from United States (American).
+Pete Seeger works in Folk originating from United States (New York).
 As a music artist at the "iconic" level, Pete Seeger has a Wikipedia presence and is categorized within the broader Folk scene.
-They operate independently of major label systems.
+They are signed to a major label.

 Q:Who are similar artists to Pete Seeger?

-Fans of Pete Seeger often also enjoy Woody Guthrie, Lead Belly, The Weavers.
+Fans of Pete Seeger often also enjoy Bob Dylan, Woody Guthrie, Peter, Paul and Mary, The Kingston Trio, The Weavers.
 These artists share common ground in the Folk space and/or the United States music scene.
 If you appreciate Pete Seeger's approach to folk, these artists offer similar qualities.

 Q:Why isn't Pete Seeger more famous?